SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 ## 2. Design goals of the Handlebars templates <a name="design_goals"></a>

- - **Declarative**: write HTML in a form as close as possible to what will eventually end up in the DOM (rather than writing template functions directly)
+ - **Declarative**: write HTML in a form as close as possible to what will eventually be in the DOM (rather than writing template functions directly).
- - **Abstract**: the template could be compiled to other formats in the future (not just lit-html) so it should only use universal concepts and no lit-specific features
+ - **Abstract**: the template could be compiled to other formats in the future (not just lit-html) so it should only use universal concepts and no lit-specific features.
- - **Separation of concerns**: the template must be as simple as possible with no complex expressions or calculations - variables that control structures (f.e. `{{#if` statements) should be pre-calculated.
+ - **Separation of concerns**: the template must be as simple as possible with no complex expressions or calculations - variables that control structures (for example, `{{#if` statements) should be precalculated.

-For all the above reasons, we would suggest you use `.hbs` templates, and have them compiled to lit-html, instead of directly writing `lit-html` renderers, although that's also possible if you prefer so.
+For these reasons, we would suggest you use `.hbs` templates and have them compiled to lit-html, instead of directly writing `lit-html` renderers, although that's also possible if you prefer so.

 ## 3. The context in `.hbs` files <a name="context"></a>